Curriculum

 Mrs K Watson

-Head of Dance since 2014.
+Head of Dance and Performance since 2014.
 Passionate about Dance and enjoys seeing live performances at the theatre.
 Takes great pride in making Dance accessible and fun to all students regardless of beginnings and has worked on numerous projects within the community to help inspire others.